Skip to Main Content

 5 Wild Landscape Installations on Display at Grow Op

-Hot off the heels of 4/20, the Gladstone hotel launches the third edition of this cheekily-named exhibition dedicated to all things landscape-related
+Hot off the heels of 4/20, the Gladstone hotel launches the 2015 edition of Grow Op cheekily-named exhibition dedicated to all things landscape-related

 Curated by landscape architect Victoria Taylor and professional gardener Graham Teeple with Gladstone art director Britt Welter-Nolan, this weekend’s Grow Op exhibition probes the link between landscape and culture.
 Spread throughout the Gladstone Hotel, 17 experimental installations explore the impact that nature has on our lives and the potential it has to improve the urban environment.